aktfrikshun/gifthealth/README.md

 The solution is organized into a clean, object-oriented architecture with clear separation of concerns.
 The design follows SOLID principles and emphasizes testability and maintainability.
 See `documents/SOLID_PRINCIPLES.md` for detailed documentation on how SOLID principles are applied in this codebase.

+For information on technology choices and why Ruby with Bundler was selected (without Rails), see `documents/TECHNOLOGY_CHOICES.md`.

 ### Core Components

 #### 1. `Prescription` Model (`app/models/prescription.rb`)